ricmmartins/fasthack-linux/README.md

 ## Prerequisites

 To follow along you will need access to a server running a Linux-based operating system.
-Note that this fasthack was validated using a Linux server running Ubuntu 20.04, but the examples given should work on any Linux distribution.
+Note that this fasthack was validated using a Linux server running Ubuntu 20.04 ([LTS](https://ubuntu.com/about/release-cycle)), but the examples given should work on any Linux distribution.
 [Click here](create-linuxvm.md) to follow the steps to create your Linux Virtual Machine on Azure.

-## The Terminal
+### The Terminal

-## Introduction to Linux System Adminsitration
+### THe FHS

 ## Contributions
 Contributions in the form of bug reports, feature requests and PRs are always welcome.